HackHobby-Lab/Button_Freak/README.md

 •	Main Menu: Navigate through the main menu using the buttons to select between Snake and Bouncing Ball.

-•	Snake Game: Control the snake using the buttons, navigate the screen, and avoid collisions to achieve a high score.
+•	Snake Game: Control the snake using the button, navigate the screen, and avoid collisions to achieve a high score.

-•	Bouncing Ball: Use the buttons to control the paddle and bounce the ball to score points.
+•	Bouncing Ball: Use the button to control the paddle and bounce the ball to score points.

 **Troubleshooting**